altocodenl/tagaway/readme.md

 - Import/upload:
    - Refactor for upload & import
-      - Finish refactor in upload import.
-         - Refactor check function so that it returns data itself.
-      - Change GET to POST import/list/PROVIDER.
       - Add & document endpoint for upload metadata.
-      - Refactor upload with new logs.
+      - Refactor upload endpoint with new logs.
       - Refactor account endpoint to aggregate data for uploads and imports, adding also the status flag (inferred statuses: `ongoing` or `stalled`)
       - Server tests for upload: start, cancel, end, etc.
       - Refactor imports in client
          - Use new data format.
          - Add option to cancel import if it yields an error besides "try again".
+         - Note when a listing or upload has been cancelled with a snackbar.
       - Refactor uploads in client:
          - Block too large files in client.
          - Use metadata events (start, cancel, end).